azerothcore/mod-costumes/README.md

 4. Delete the cache of your client
 5. Log in, `.additem` your custom item with the entry used in step 1.

+> [!NOTE]
-_Note: this process can be simplified by generating SQL queries using [tools/costume-sql-generator](tools/costume-sql-generator)._
+> This process can be simplified by generating SQL queries using [tools/costume-sql-generator](tools/costume-sql-generator).

 ## License